Seeded Graph Matching Via Joint Optimization of Fidelity and Commensurability: Seeded graph matching via JOFC

-which by our assumptions on seedings is equal to (\ref{eq:impute}).
-Rather than incur additional estimation error by imputing the unknown $\delta$ across the unseeded vertices, we treat these as missing data in our MDS procedure.

 We proceed then as follows.
 We first embed the seeded vertices and then out-of-sample embed the unseeded vertices using the methodology of \cite{oos}.
-With a possible relabeling of the vertices, let the seeded vertices be denoted $S_1=\{1,2,\ldots,s_1\}$ and $S_2=\{1,2,\ldots,s_2\}$, so that
+With a possible relabeling of the vertices, let the seeded vertices for each graph $G_p$ be denoted as $S_p=\{1,2,\ldots,s_p\}$, so that